pangrr/tangle/src/tangle.md

 }
 ```

+## Insert Code
-3. Put insert code into base code of the same `filePath`. **Note** the case where an insert code may need to be put into another insert code.
+Put insert code into base code of the same `filePath`. **Note** the case where an insert code may need to be put into another insert code.
 To make sure as many as possible insert code get inserted, keep inserting until no more code can be inserted.
 ```ts tangle.ts @functions
 function insertCode(allCode: Code): void {
   Object.keys(allCode).forEach(filePath => {